About Comus Farm

 Comus Farm will continue to grow and change as the years go on.
 Plans to plant pumpkins, berry bushes, native flowers and more are in the works!

 Meet the Managers

-Iago and Lauren are husband and wife, partners in business, and parents to their adorable son, Noah.
+Iago and Lauren are husband and wife, partners in business as owners of Comus Farm Events LLC, and parents to their two adorable sons, Noah and Judah.